scipion-em/docs/_sources/docs/facilities/facilities-API-demo.rst.txt

         return True

-    # Waiting for a non empty ouput from MotioCor2 to continue
+    # Waiting for a non empty output from MotioCor2 to continue
     waitOutput(protMotionCor, 'outputMicrographs')

     # Importing, creating and launching the gCTF protocol